dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 declaration in _DV_ can be invoked on a receiver of the type introduced by _DV_.

-In the body of _DV_, a superinvocation syntax similar to an explicit extension method invocation can be used to invoke a member of a superinterface which is redeclared: The invocation starts with `super.` followed by the name of the given superinterface, followed by the member access.
-The superinterface may be omitted in the case where there is no ambiguity.
+In the body of _DV_, a superinvocation syntax can be used to invoke a member of a superinterface which is redeclared: The invocation starts with `super.` followed by the member access.

 *For example:*